spatie/laravel-medialibrary/UPGRADING.md

  - add the `image_optimizers` key from the default config file to your config file.
  - be aware that the medialibrary will now optimize all conversions by default.
 If you do not want this tack on `nonOptimized` to all your media conversions.
  - `toMediaLibrary` has been removed.
 Use `toMediaCollection` instead.
+ - `toMediaLibraryOnCloudDisk` has been removed.
+Use `toMediaCollectionOnCloudDisk` instead.

 ## From v4 to v5